 - Do a good walk around the house and check for dampness and mould.

-- Ask the agent for the property history – and ask why the current tenant is moving out.
+- Ask the agent for the property history and why the current tenant is moving out.
 It could reveal much about the property or neighbourhood.

-- View the house more than once, so that you can be aware of the living conditions at different times of the day.
-Plus you can identify any potential faults, too.
+- View the house more than once so that you can be aware of the living conditions at different times of the day.
+Plus, you can identify any potential faults.

 Happy house shopping!